This Ending: History

-This Ending was formed in 1991 as A Canorous Quartet by Fredrik Andersson, Mårten Hansen and Linus Nirbrant.
-After some changes, the line-up was complete with the addition of Leo Pignon and Jesper Löfgren.
-The band released an EP, As Tears, in 1994, and two full-length albums: Silence of the World Beyond in 1996 and The Only Pure Hate in 1998.
-They performed numerous shows with acts like At the Gates, Dissection, Hypocrisy and Edge of Sanity.
-In 1998, the members decided to separate.
-Hansen went on to join October Tide, while Nirbrant, Löfgren, and Andersson formed a group called Guidance of Sin; however, Andersson left in 1999 to join Amon Amarth.
+This Ending was formed in 1991 as A Canorous Quartet by Fredrik Andersson, Mårten Hansen, and Linus Nirbrant.
+Leo Pignon and Jesper Löfgren completed the lineup.
+The band released the EP As Tears in 1994, and two full-length albums, Silence of the World Beyond in 1996 and The Only Pure Hate in 1998.
+They performed shows with At the Gates, Dissection, Hypocrisy and Edge of Sanity.
+In 1998, the members disbanded.
+Hansen joined October Tide, while Nirbrant, Löfgren, and Andersson formed Guidance of Sin, which Andersson left in 1999 to join Amon Amarth.

-In 2004, Andersson recorded a 5-song demo under the name Curriculum Mortis.
-That winter, the members played with the idea of regrouping for something new, and in early 2005, they decided it was time for a new era, officially creating This Ending.
-During the spring and summer 13 songs were created, three of which were chosen for the downloadable demo, Let the World Burn, recorded later the same year.
-The band landed a deal on Metal Blade Records, and recorded their first full-length album, Inside the Machine, in September 2006.
+In 2004, Andersson recorded a five-song demo under the name Curriculum Mortis.
+In early 2005, the band reformed as This Ending.
+During the spring and summer, they wrote 13 songs, three of which were chosen for the downloadable demo Let the World Burn, recorded later that year.
+The band signed with Metal Blade Records, and recorded their first full-length album, Inside the Machine, in September 2006.

-In January 2009, the band announced the completion their second studio album, Dead Harvest.
-The music video for the song "Parasite" was premiered on the band's Myspace on 17 January.
+In January 2009, the band completed their second studio album, Dead Harvest.
+The music video for the song "Parasite" premiered on the band's Myspace on 17 January.
 The album was released on 30 January in Germany, Austria, Switzerland and Italy, 2 February in the rest of Europe, and 3 February in North America.

-This Ending left Metal Blade Records in January 2011 and are planning to re-record the material they did as A Canorous Quintet in order to celebrate the 20th anniversary of having started under that name.
+This Ending left Metal Blade Records in January 2011 and were planning to re-record their A Canorous Quintet material to celebrate their 20th anniversary.